-Boeing Frederickson shall also submit complete copies of all required compliance reports to PSCAA in electronic format as an attachment to an e-mail message to the following address: facilitysubmittal@pscleanair.gov (or other address as specified by PSCAA).
-The submittals considered to be subject to this requirement are identified in column 5 of the summary table in V.Q.3.
+Boeing Seattle shall submit complete copies of all required compliance reports to Puget Sound Clean Air Agency in electronic format as an attachment to an e-mail message to facilitysubmittal@pscleanair.gov (or any other email address identified by the Agency).
 The date the document is received by the Agency e-mail system shall be considered the submitted date of the report.
-Original written documents shall also be submitted for record purposes.
-Nothing in this section waives or modifies any requirements established under other applicable regulations.
+Nothing in this condition waives or modifies any requirements established under other applicable regulations.

-[PSCAA Reg I, Section 7.09 (c), 11/1/98, 12/15/16 (State Only)]
+[PSCAA Reg.
+I, Section 7.09 (c), 10/26/23]